RubricRL: Simple Generalizable Rewards for Text-to-Image Generation: Introduction

-In this paper, we propose RubricRL, a simple and general framework for rubric-based rewards design in text-to-image models.
+In this paper, we propose RubricRL, a simple and general framework for rubric-based rewards design in text-to-image models as illustrated in Fig.~\ref{fig:comparison} (c).
 Rather than relying on opaque scalar signals, RubricRL dynamically selects a structured rubric for each prompt, \textit{i.e.}, a decomposable checklist of fine-grained visual criteria such as object correctness, attribute accuracy, OCR fidelity, compositional coherence, and realism.
 Each criterion is independently evaluated by a multimodal judge (\textit{e.g.}, GPT-o4-mini), while a prompt-adaptive weighting mechanism highlights the most relevant dimensions.
-This produces interpretable, modular supervision signals that integrate naturally into policy optimization frameworks such as GRPO~\cite{guo2025deepseek} or PPO~\cite{schulman2017proximal}.
+This produces interpretable, modular supervision signals that integrate naturally into policy optimization frameworks such as GRPO~\cite{guo2025deepseek}, PPO~\cite{schulman2017proximal} or DiffusionNFT~\cite{zheng2025diffusionnft}.

-By expressing rewards in human-readable and decomposable form, RubricRL transforms reward evaluation from a black-box heuristic into an auditable process, where users can directly inspect, extend, or adjust which aspects of generation are rewarded or penalized.
+By expressing rewards in human-readable and decomposable form, RubricRL transforms reward evaluation from a black-box heuristic into an auditable process, where developers can directly inspect, extend, or adjust which aspects of generation are rewarded or penalized.
 The rubric structure also facilitates per-criterion diagnostics, providing transparency into model behavior and simplifying both evaluation and debugging.

 RubricRL is architecture-agnostic and compatible with both diffusion and autoregressive text-to-image models.
 The rubric outputs further support variance-aware group advantages, leading to robust updates even under long-horizon rollouts.
 Its prompt-adaptive design ensures that each reward vector reflects the salient aspects of the input text, such as numerals, named entities, styles, or embedded text, without requiring manual tuning.